 Hey everyone!
 I hope everyone had a great weekend!
 I am sure many of you are enjoyed a nice rest and took some time to enjoy the rest of the delicious posts from Vegan Blogger’s Potluck that went down last week (with great success I might add).
 Great work and a giant fist bump to all involved!

 Today’s recipe is another fave of ours, and it’s one that should make itself super comfy in anyone’s meal repertoire.
-Chock full of spicy delicious flavors, this classic straight out of Vikram Vij’s first cookbook won my heart straight away.
+Chock full of spicy delicious flavours, this classic straight out of Vikram Vij’s first cookbook won my heart straight away.
 I think you will soon see why!

 Ginger, tomato, jalapeno, cumin, and coconut…I mean what could be better?
-Whipped up in just a few minutes, I challenge you to not want to curl right up into a warm bowl of this curry with a soft blanket and your favorite company…right away 🙂
+Whipped up in just a few minutes, I challenge you to not want to curl right up into a warm bowl of this curry with a soft blanket and your favourite company…right away 🙂

 Easy Coconut Kale Chickpea Curry:

-- (1/2) cup canola oil
+(1/2) cup canola oil

-- (1) tbsp cumin seeds
+(1) tbsp cumin seeds

-- (1.5) cups finely chopped onions (1 large yellow should do)
+(1.5) cups finely chopped onions (1 large yellow should do)

-- (2-3) medium tomatoes, chopped
+(2-3) medium tomatoes, chopped

-- (1.5) tsp salt
+(1.5) tsp salt

-- (4-5) tbsp finely chopped fresh ginger
+(4-5) tbsp finely chopped fresh ginger

-- (2) finely chopped fresh jalapeno peppers
+(2) finely chopped fresh jalapeno peppers

-- (4) cups cooked chickpeas
+(4) cups cooked chickpeas

-- (1) can coconut milk
+(1) can coconut milk

-- (1) bunch green onions, chopped
+(1) bunch green onions, chopped

-- (3-4) cups curly green kale, chopped very finely
+(3-4) cups curly green kale, chopped very finely

-Stir in the tomatoes, pepper, ginger and salt, and cook for a further 8-10 minutes, stirring well.
-THe oil should start to glisten on the top.
+Stir in the tomatoes, pepper, ginger, and salt, and cook for a further 8-10 minutes, stirring well.
+The oil should start to glisten on the top.
 Add the chickpeas and coconut milk and stir well.
 Cover and bring the mixture to a boil.
-Once boiling, turn the heat to medium low, keep the pot covered and cook for 5-8 minutes, stirring here and there.
+Once boiling, turn the heat to medium-low, keep the pot covered and cook for 5-8 minutes, stirring here and there.
 At the last minute, add the chopped green onions and kale and stir in well.
 Cook the mixture for one to two minutes further until the kale turns bright green.

 Serve this dish on its own, or with this delicious homemade Naan Bread…this fabulous and creative (vegan) recipe was originally brought to us by Vegan Richa and has recently been beautifully celebrated again over at Kristy’s wonderful blog.
-I’ve been looking for a homemade naan recipe to try, so I am excited for this one!
+I’ve been looking for a homemade naan recipe to try, so I am excited about this one!
 I’m looking forward to trying this at home soon and love the great inspiration that is coming in these days.